circuscode/unmus/readme.md

 ## Description

 This custom WordPress plugin provides additional features related to unmus.
 In addition it manipulates and extends standard features of WordPress and 3rd party plugins.
-Using the unmus custom plugin on other WordPress is not recommended.

 ## Custom Post Types